SimulationEverywhere-Models/Geography-Based-SEIRDS-Vaccinated-Travel-Restriction/README.md

-Cell-DEVS Geographical SEIRDS Pandemic Model
+Cell-DEVS Geographical SEIRDS-Vaccinated Pandemic Model
 ===
 Overview
 ----
-This model is an extension of a previous SIRDS model found here: https://github.com/SimulationEverywhere-Models/Geography-Based-SEIRDS
+This model is an extension of a previous SEIRDS model found here: https://github.com/SimulationEverywhere-Models/Geography-Based-SEIRDS

 The inital model was based on the Zhong model: